benedikt/mongoid-tree/README.md

 ## Build Status

-mongoid-tree is on [Travis CI](http://travis-ci.org/benedikt/mongoid-tree) running the specs on Ruby Head, Ruby 1.9.3, JRuby (1.9 mode), and Rubinius (1.9 mode).
+mongoid-tree is on [GitHub Actions](https://github.com/benedikt/mongoid-tree/actions) running the specs on Ruby 2.7-3.2 and Mongoid 4.x-8.x.

 ## Known issues